 - Putting red and green stickers or markings on two already existing bins in the home and storing recyclables in the form of paper, cardboard, plastic, metal and glass items separately in a cupboard or some storage place.

-Our blog posts will feature films and detailed case studies on how different communities have used different approaches to get households to implement segregation of waste at source.
+Links given below under the heading Blog Posts feature films and detailed case studies on approaches used by different residential communities to get households to implement segregation of waste at source.

 RECYCLING THE DRY WASTE